jrfarrer/exploratory_data_analysis_lecture/eda_lecture.md

 Two Continuous + One Categorial (many)
 ===

-<p class = "question_master">What is the relationship between GDP per capita and life expectacy over time?</p>
+<p class = "question_master">What is the relationship between GDP per capita and life expectancy over time?</p>

 ```r